Update

 Why does it take so long to update?

-The total time it takes for any update to complete depends on how long it takes to download the update.
+The total time it takes for any update to complete depends on how long it takes to download.
 The download speed can vary depending on your Internet connection and the server's speed in providing the update.
 Newly released updates may take longer if thousands of people get the update simultaneously.
 For example, you may have a fast connection, but if 14,000 people download a two-gig update for a game simultaneously, it takes longer.

 What would prevent an update from happening?